uozuAho/yatzyTopDown/dev_log/dev.log.md

 I briefly thought that the e2e test should use the game class instead, but that would reduce its end-to-end-iness.

-slice todo:
-- add unit tests for extracted logic
+I also thought about adding some unit tests for the new classes: YatzyGame, YatzyConsolePlayerInterface.
+YatzyGame probably needs them, since it's implementing the game logic.
+However, the logic is quite simple at the moment, and is sufficiently covered by the end to end tests.

 # long term todo